 Complete applications must include:

-- A letter of application outlining career objectives and rotation stream preferences.
+- A letter of application outlining career objectives and preference of rotation areas

 - Current Curriculum Vitae.